ramortegui/clamxir/README.md

 }
 ```

-Set daemonize to true, in order to use one instance of the clamav instead of
+daemonize is a flag to use one instance of the clamav instead of
-the creation of an instance each time that the scanner is invoke.
+the creation of new instances for each request.

-Check is a flag to check if the scanner is available.
-Set to true in order to

 ```elixir
   iex> Clamxir.safe?(%Clamxir{}, "/path/file")
 ```

-Stream true, will pass the argument --stream to clamdscan.
+stream will pass the argument --stream to clamdscan, this will help
+to avoid permission issues.

 ```elixir
   iex> Clamxir.safe?(%Clamxir{stream: true}, "/path/file")
 ```

-check if the scanner exists, before try to use it.
+check flag will add validation of the scanner availability before try
+to run it.

 ```elixir
   iex> Clamxir.safe?(%Clamxir{check: true}, "/path/file")